dccl90/plugin-survey/README.md

     * Value: {{trigger.request.From}}
    * On success connect to send and wait reply widget

- * Send and Wait Reply Widget Configuration
+ * Send and Wait for Reply Widget Configuration
-  * Add opt in message
+  * Add an opt-in message
   * Connect all transitions to run function widget

 * Deactivate_Channel Widget Configuration